sayujshah/DeepSeekExcelAnalyzer/README.md

 ## Overview

 This LLM-based chatbot is an intelligent AI-powered application that allows users to interact with Excel files using natural language questions.
-The bot is designed to run completely locally with the state-of-the-art DeepSeek R1 model or may take in an API key for another model of your choice if you wish.
+The bot is designed to run completely locally with the state-of-the-art DeepSeek R1 model or may take in an API key for another model of your choice.

 ## Features